Rights and Options for Victims of Sexual Violence, Dating Violence, Domestic Violence, and Stalking1

 Phone: (209) 667-3381

-Sexual Assault and Domestic Violence Counselors and Advocates4 – Sexual assault and domestic violence counselors and advocates who work or volunteer on or off campus in sexual assault centers, victim advocacy offices, women’s centers, and health centers (including all individuals who work or volunteer in these centers and offices, as well as non-professional counselors or advocates, and those who act in that role under their supervision) may talk to you without revealing any information about you or the incident of sexual violence to anyone else at the University, including the Title IX Coordinator, without your consent.
+Sexual Assault and Domestic Violence Counselors and Advocates5 – Sexual assault and domestic violence counselors and advocates who work or volunteer on or off-campus in sexual assault centers, victim advocacy offices, women’s centers, and health centers (including all individuals who work or volunteer in these centers and offices, as well as non-professional counselors or advocates, and those who act in that role under their supervision) may talk to you without revealing any information about you or the incident of sexual misconduct to anyone else at the University, including the Title IX Coordinator, without your consent.
 You can seek assistance and support from these counselors and advocates without triggering a University investigation that could reveal your identity or that you disclosed an incident to them.
 However, see limited exceptions below regarding when sexual assault and domestic violence counselors and advocates must report to local law enforcement agencies.
 Counselors and advocates should explain these limited exceptions to you, if applicable.
-Following is contact information for sexual assault and domestic violence counselors and advocates:
+Following is the contact information for sexual assault and domestic violence counselors and advocates:

-If you speak only to a physician, professional counselor, clergy member, sexual assault counselor, domestic violence counselor or advocate, you must understand that the University will be unable to conduct an investigation into the particular incident or pursue disciplinary action against the perpetrator, if you choose to maintain confidentiality.
+If you speak only to a physician, professional counselor, clergy member, sexual assault counselor, domestic violence counselor, or advocate, you must understand that the University will be unable to conduct an investigation into the particular incident or pursue disciplinary action against the perpetrator, if you choose to maintain confidentiality.

 Even so, these individuals will still assist you in receiving other necessary protection and support, such as victim advocacy, disability, medical/health or mental health services, or legal services.
 They may not, however, be able to assist you with University academic support or accommodations, or changes to University-based living or working schedules, or assist with adjustments to course schedules.
 Only the University and the Title IX Coordinator can assist with those matters (see below).
 A victim who at first requests confidentiality may later decide to file a complaint with the University or report the incident to the police, and thus have the incident fully investigated.
 These counselors and advocates can provide you with that assistance if you wish.
-These counselors and advocates will also explain that Title IX includes protections against retaliation, and that the University will not only take steps to prevent retaliation when it knows or reasonably should know of possible retaliation, but will also take strong responsive action if it occurs.
+These counselors and advocates will also explain that Title IX includes protections against retaliation and that the University will not only take steps to prevent retaliation when it knows or reasonably should know of possible retaliation but will also take strong responsive action if it occurs.

 Reporting to University or Local Police